 The problem is that it is so popular and Trader Joe’s sells out regularly.
 I have gotten into the habit of grabbing two bags or more at a time to ensure I am stocked up!

 I was skeptical of this recipe because let’s be real, it’s missing the carbs!!
 But honestly I was totally satisfied from this dish and I didn’t feel like I needed actual rice or quinoa at all!
 The cauliflower rice has a nice texture and by adding the chicken it was super filling.
 The leftovers heated up nicely for lunch too.

-This past month I have been part of a killer wellness group online.
-It is the most engaging and motivating one I have been a part of yet!!
-I am so proud to see everyone feeling great, sharing the progress they are making with their workouts, loving their shakes, and coming up with so many tasty clean eating recipes!
+I run a monthly wellness group online and since I have shared this recipe it has been a group favorite!
+Every day I log into the group and I am so proud to see everyone feeling great, sharing the progress they are making with their workouts, loving their shakes, and coming up with so many tasty clean eating recipes!

 - 1 lb boneless skinless chicken breast, cubed

 - 4 teaspoons of coconut oil, divided

 - 1 cup carrots, diced

 - 2 eggs

 - 1 12oz bag of frozen cauliflower rice (1.5 cups fresh if you make your own)

 - 2 tablespoons low sodium soy sauce